PubSub by Workato

 In order to work with the PubSub connector, users require access to the PubSub topics feature, which is enabled only for certain plans.
 Check the Pricing and Plans page or reach out to Workato sales representatives at +1 (844) 469-6752 to find out more.

-You can go to the PubSub main feature page by clicking Tools > View all Tools > Pub/Sub.
+You can go to the PubSub main page by clicking Tools > Pub/Sub Topics.
+Here, you can view all the topics that are active on your Workato account.

 Manage topics in PubSub